Zum Wohl. Die Pfalz. Verified partner Explorers Choice

 Hiking map "Hauenstein-Trifelsland" (scale 1:25,000), Pietruska-Verlag

 Recommended maps for this region:

-	Sufficient quantity of food and drink, as refreshment stops or shopping facilities are not always available or open.
+- Sufficient supplies of food and drinks, as there are not always refreshment stops or shops available or open everywhere.

-	Although the paths are very well marked throughout, for safety reasons it is always advisable to carry a suitable hiking map so that you can quickly find your way to a safe area in the event of a thunderstorm or emergency.
+- Even though the paths are very well marked throughout, it is always advisable to carry a suitable hiking map for safety reasons, so that you can quickly find your way to a safe area in the event of a thunderstorm or emergency, for example.

 Questions and answers